luayalshawi/maze_solution/README.md

 # UAV Maze Solution
 The is a UAV maze solution reference utilizing Fast UAV ExpLoration [FUEL](https://github.com/HKUST-Aerial-Robotics/FUEL).
 To explore using a LiDar and a camera to detect exits.
 The shortest exit will be identified and the drone will travel toward the shortest exit.
+[Video Demo ](https://youtu.be/Zip__4asUyY)

 <p id="demo2" align="center">
     <img src="files/maze.png" width = "600" height = "325"/>